 DBpedia gathers structured content from valuable information over at Wikipedia.

-A registry featuring datasets that are available from Amazon Web Services resources.
+A registry featuring datasets that are available from the Amazon Web Services resources.

-A great place to share, find and discuss datasets, but finding your niche could be tricky.
+A great place to share, find, and discuss datasets — but be warned, unearthing your niche could prove tricky.

-The home of the UK government’s open data, featuring an equally extensive range of useful information.
+The home of the UK government’s open data — featuring an equally extensive range of useful information as its US counterpart.

-An overview of what the UK’s opinion is on things like politics, entertainment, retail, technology, media, lifestyle and more.
+An overview of UK public opinion regarding politics, entertainment, retail, technology, media, lifestyle, and more.

 WhatDoTheyKnow helps you make Freedom of Information (FOI) requests to the government and public sector.

 A collection of UK government sponsored surveys, longitudinal studies, UK census data, business data, and more.